Information Leakage Detection through Approximate Bayes-optimal Prediction: Information Leakage Detection

 \paragraph{Classification-based Approaches} Our prior work \citet{ild2022pritha} proposes classification-based \ac{ILD} approaches based on the condition that \ac{IL} occurs if the \bp accuracy significantly surpasses that of a \bpmc, i.e., \ac{LAS} is significantly greater than $0$, as per \Cref{sec:ilproblem:ilqd}.

-\subparagraph{\acs{PTT}-based Approach} The \pttmc approach applies \ac{PTT} between the $10$ accuracy estimates from \ac{KFCV} for the $j$-th best performing \ac{AutoML} pipeline and of $g_{p}^{mc}$, denoted by $\vec{a}_j$ and $\vec{a}_{mc}$, respectively, to obtain a $p$-value.
+\subparagraph{\acs{PTT}-based Approach} \Ac{PTT} is used to compare two samples (generated from an underlying population) where the observations in one sample can be paired with observations in the other sample \citep{janez2006statistical}.
+The approach tests the condition that \ac{LAS} is significantly greater than $0$ for \ac{IL} to exist in a system, i.e., $\delta(\metric{ACC}) \gg 0$.
+The \pttmc approach achieves this by applying \ac{PTT} between the $10$ accuracy estimates from \ac{KFCV} for the $j$-th best performing \ac{AutoML} pipeline ($g$ minimizing \eqref{eq:erisk}, proxy of \bp) and of $g_{p}^{\textnormal{mc}} $ (proxy of \bpmc, c.f. \Cref{sec:miestimation:llmi:mc}), denoted by $\vec{a}_j$ and $\vec{a}_{mc}$, respectively.
+We propose using the corrected version of \ac{PTT}, which accounts for the dependency in estimates due to \ac{KFCV}, to provide an unbiased estimate of the $p$-value \citep{nadeau2003inference}.
 The $p$-value represents the probability of obtaining our observed mean accuracy difference, assuming the null hypothesis $H_0(\cdot)$ holds, implying that accuracies are drawn from the same distribution or have nearly zero average difference \citep{janez2006statistical}.
-This approach is based on the condition that $\delta(\metric{ACC}) \gg 0$ for \ac{IL} to exist in a system, as detailed in \ref{asec:st:ptt}.
-However, \ac{PTT} assumes asymptotic behavior and normal distribution of accuracy differences, which can lead to optimistic $p$-values, and using accuracy can misestimate results on imbalanced datasets \citep{powers2011evaluation, curse2018picek}.
+The null hypothesis is $H_0(\acc_j = \acc_{mc})$, which implies no \ac{IL} and the alternate hypothesis $H_1(\acc_j \neq \acc_{mc})$ implies presence of \ac{IL} in the system.
+However, \ac{PTT} assumes asymptotic behavior and normal distribution of accuracy differences, which can lead to optimistic $p$-values, and using accuracy can misestimate results on imbalanced datasets \citep{curse2018picek}.